Shiwei-Hong/Shiwei-Hong.github.io/_pages/projects.md

 </style>

 <p class="research-intro">
-Across these projects, I ask how intelligent systems enter already-structured social worlds—and what happens when interpretation, performance, and value are partially delegated to machines.
+Across these projects, I ask how intelligent systems enter already-structured social worlds, and what happens when interpretation, performance, and value are partially delegated to machines.
 </p>

 <div class="research-grid">